nakamasato/cloud-run-app-template/README.md

 # cloud-run-app-template

 This is a template for a Cloud Run app.
-It is a simple Flask app that returns a JSON response with the current time.

 ## Terraform